selforganising/book/onegoodonebad/Named&Unnamed Functions.md

       	   return foo + ' ' + bar;
   	}

-	   window.baz = baz; //Assign 'baz' to the global variable 'baz'...
+	   yoyo.baz = baz; //Assign 'baz' to the global variable 'baz'...
 	})();

 	console.log(baz()); //...and now this works.